istio/istio.io/content/en/docs/ops/best-practices/deployment/index.md

 Combine this with pod anti-affinity to spread replicas across nodes and zones.
 Use `requiredDuringSchedulingIgnoredDuringExecution` for node-level separation to guarantee replicas run on different nodes.
-If capacity is insufficient, the unschedulable pod surfaces the issue instead of silently co-locating both replicas on a single node.
+If capacity is insufficient, the unschedulable pod surfaces the issue instead of silently colocating both replicas on a single node.
 Use `preferredDuringSchedulingIgnoredDuringExecution` for zone-level spreading to avoid blocking scheduling in clusters with fewer zones than replicas: